nikitagusarov/website_source/content/en/background.md

 ## Studies

 **2020 - now**
-: PhD in Economics at UGA, EDSE
+: PhD in Economics at UGA, EDSE, *CDD provided by UGA*

 **2018 - 2020**
-: Master in Economics at UGA, FEG
+: Master in Economics at UGA, FEG, *IDEX scholarship*

 **2016 - 2018**
-: Licence in Economics at UGA, FEG
+: Licence in Economics at UGA, FEG, *IDEX scholarship*

 **2014 - 2018**
-: Bachelor in Economics at Russian Foreign Trade Academy (RFTA)
+: Bachelor in Economics at Russian Foreign Trade Academy (RFTA), *Russian Federation state scholarship*

 **before - 2014**
 : School 179 of Moscow Institute of Open Education, Natural Science profile